Skip to main content

 1. Renewal denied by your current lender

-One good reason to stick with your current lender is that it doesn’t need to re-qualify you (for example, determine your debt service ratios and require you to pass the mortgage stress test).
+One good reason to stick with your current lender is that it doesn’t need to re-qualify you (for example, determine your debt service ratios.
 Typically, as long as you’ve made all your mortgage payments throughout your term, there’s no reason your current lender would deny your mortgage renewal application.

 However, your lender will still review your current financial situation and see if you’ve racked up more debt than it believes you can afford to repay, taken a credit score hit, or if your employment situation has changed for the worse.
 If anything about your finances concerns your current lender, it can choose not to renew you.

-Renewing at a time when interest rates are much higher – such as they are today, following 10 historic rate hikes from the Bank of Canada over the last 18 months – can also increase the risk of having your mortgage renewal denied.
+Renewing at a time when interest rates are much higher – such as they were following 10 historic rate hikes from the Bank of Canada between 2022 and 2023 – can also increase the risk of having your mortgage renewal denied.

 Also read: Renewing your mortgage in 2024?
 Here’s what to expect